spxp/spxp-specs/info/Comparison.md

   Relays can chose to keep events only for a limited period of time
 * unproven scalability
   While this protocol and it's relay architecture is pretty new, it has not yet proven that it can operate at scale.
-This includes horizontal scalability where  clients need to deal with a landscape of thousands of relays as well as vertical scalability where relays need to handle millions of clients consurrently.
+This includes horizontal scalability where clients need to deal with a landscape of thousands of relays as well as vertical scalability where relays need to handle millions of clients concurrently.

 In a nutshell: Nostr is inherently open and public (everybody can read messages, everybody can reply to all your posts) while SPXP focuses on privacy and sovereignty (fine grained control over the audience, end to end encryption, full control over replies to your posts).

-One of the main critics with the big established socal networks is the vast collection of user data.
-There is no difference to Nostr relays.
+One of the main critiques with the big established social networks is their vast collection of user data.
+The same critique applies to Nostr relays.
-The same amount of data is generated at relays and owner can mine, analyse, use and sell this information.
+The same amount of data is generated at relays and relay owners can mine, analyse, use and sell this information.

 ## Challenges and requirements for SPXP